supercontainers/containers-wg/_ideas/container-runtime-survey2021.md

 # Container Runtime Survey 2021

 A survey to get some data on container runtime would be nice.
-Not only which once are used, but also what images are used (OCI) and how hardned the feelings are (use of multiple runtimes).
+Not only which ones are used, but also what images are used (OCI) and how hardened the feelings are (use of multiple runtimes).

 ## Questions (early draft)